 - To perform the overhead press, stand with your feet hip-width apart, holding a pair of dumbbells at your shoulders, palms facing forward.

 - If you are using resistance bands, stand on the end of the bands and hold the ends at shoulder height.

 - Hold at the top briefly, then slowly lower to the starting position.

 - Aim for 8 to 12 reps.

 This move may be the ultimate exercise to improve posture.

-You are not only targeting your back muscles during the rowing motion, but you are also working on shoulder stability as you hold one hand in a plank position.
+You are targeting your back muscles during the rowing motion and working on shoulder stability as you hold one hand in a plank position.

 Plus, you're activating your core as you attempt to keep your body in a stable plank position.

 - To do the renegade row, start in a high plank (or push-up position) with your hands directly under your shoulders while holding a dumbbell in each hand.